The Rock rights his wrong at Hawaii 7-Eleven store

-HONOLULU (KHON) – The Rock is paying it back in more than one way.
+(WTRF) – The Rock is paying it back in more than one way, according to KHON.

 Recently, Dwayne Johnson visited his childhood 7-Eleven store to pay back what he took years ago.